jebberjeb/lambda-sleep-dev-instance/README.md

 # Sleep Dev Instance Lambda

-This lambda function tries to put your dev environment to sleep (any EC2 instance with tag type=dev).
-If tmux is not running on the machine, it is shut down, after a console notification is sent.
-If tmux is running, the instance is not shut down, but a console notification is sent telling the user of the Lambda's intent to shut it down.
-It subsequently retries every few minutes for an hour.
-In either case, an email notification is sent regarding the outcome.
+This project contains two Lambdas which attempt to shut down an EC2 instance containing a development environment, when it is not in use, to save money.

+`SleepDevInstance` looks for any EC2 instances tagged as dev machines, and tries to shut them down.
+If it finds `tmux` running, it aborts shutting the instance down.
+In either case, it sends an SNS notification regarding the outcome.

+`WakeDevInstance` attempts to start any EC2 instance tagged as a dev machine, and sends an SNS notification regarding the outcome.

 # Prerequisites